Warconn/coachv2/README.md

 - `GET /api/recommendations?limit=50` – returns the most recent reverse line movement alerts persisted by the ingestion worker.
 - `POST /api/ingest` – runs an on-demand ingestion cycle (also wired to the dashboard button).
 - `POST /api/recommendations/<id>/bets` – log a wager tied to a recommendation (the dashboard button uses this endpoint).
+- `POST /api/recommendations/<id>/resolve` – record the game outcome (win/loss/push/void) and final score for a recommendation.

 ### Units & staking
 - Set `UNIT_VALUE` in your `.env` (default `2`) to map 1U to your dollar size.
 The dashboard uses it to show stake totals and dollar equivalents when you log bets.